 Yes, rhinophyma can be removed.
 It is a condition that affects the skin of the nose, causing it to thicken and darken.
 There are a few different treatment options available, including surgery, laser therapy, and radiation therapy.

 Rhinophyma treatment is usually covered by insurance.
-Insurance companies typically cover surgery and laser therapy for rhinophyma as long as the procedure is considered medically necessary.
-So if you’re diagnosed with rhinophyma, talk to your insurance company about coverage.
+Insurance companies typically cover surgery and laser therapy for rhinophyma, provided the procedure is deemed medically necessary.
+At Dr. Sidle’s clinic, patients receive assistance reviewing medical documentation and understanding potential insurance eligibility before proceeding.

 Rhinophyma treatment is not always surgical.
 A few different treatments can be used, depending on the severity of the condition.
 Laser therapy is often used to treat rhinophyma.
 This involves using a laser to remove the excess tissue from the affected area.
 Another option is dermabrasion, which uses a rotating brush to remove the top layer of skin.
 Surgery may also be necessary in some cases, mainly if the rhinophyma has caused significant disfigurement or if it is causing difficulty breathing.